-- 1. The proposed use may not adversely affect the use and quiet enjoyment of abutting property as a result of noise, vibrations, fumes, odor, dust, glare or other cause. - Parking lots are not permitted within the frontage zone and must not be visible from any thoroughfare, excluding alleys.
+- 1. The proposed Use shall comply with the Nuisance Standards in Article 6 Section 1.G. - Parking lots are not permitted within the frontage zone and must not be visible from any road, excluding alleys.

 36. INDUSTRIAL, GENERAL

 Uses that are associated with retail sales, outdoor storage, or light manufacturing of finished or semi-finished products and may include trucking associated with the movement of materials or wholesale distribution.